naccdata/system-design/docs/02-domain-model.md

 ![diagram](./02-domain-model-2.svg)

-*note: need to represent participant enrollment at a center being time dependent*
+*note: need to represent participant enrollment at a center being time dependent. diagram needs an association class*

 As determined by the project design, observations may be form responses, images, other forms of digital data, or biospecimens captured during the visit.